STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-addgroup'> Adding a group: `addgroup` <span>

 You can add a new group to TutorsContactsPro, so that you can keep track of the groups you currently teach.
+TutorsContactsPro will then automatically generate a dedicated tab for each new group added.

 format: `addgroup g/[GROUP NAME]`